Home Caribbean coast Palomino | A dream destination on the Caribbean coast of Colombia

 8. Discover La Guajira: Punta Gallina and Cabo de la Vela

 From Palomino you can easily explore the rest of La Guajira.
 Because La Guajira is huge, you will need more time for this.
 Consequently, this tour lasts two nights and three days.
 You will then visit Riohacha, Manuare, the salt route, Cabo de la Vela, Punta Gallina and Mayapo.
+If you book this tour at Uuttaaka Eco-hotel you will pay 700,000 pesos per person for this.

 9. On the quad through Palomino

 There are also tours on quad bikes.
-So you can quad through Palomino, across the beach, or to the Tunteka community.
+So you can quad bike through Palomino, across the beach, or to the Tunteka community.

 So plenty to do, in Palomino you will not be bored.